amuTBKT/Windows-Tile/README.md

 #Windows tiles
-simple to use windows tile like animations for your website
+simple to use windows tile animations for your website

 ## Usage:
 include the plugin as: